vasatdan/Advanced-Similarity-Metrics-for-IP-Flow-Data-Analytics/README.md

 All the source codes are for Python 3.

 ### Dataset
-For running of the experiments it is expected that the dataset https://zenodo.org/records/13808423 is located in `./data/raw`.
+For running the experiments, it is expected that the dataset https://zenodo.org/records/13808423 is located in `./data/raw.`

-## 1 Data preprocessing
+## Data preprocessing

 Scripts responsible for preprocessing the raw data into a form suitable for experiments are located in the folder `./data_preprocessing`.